neon-bindings/rfcs/text/0000-promise.md

 ### Low level async work

 Neon could provide a lower level `AsyncWork` or `trait` that only accepts static function pointers and `&mut data` instead of consuming data.
 However, this would push complexity down for threading consumable state, try/catch and several other subtle issues.
 It is also boilerplate heavy.

-### Catching panics

-A `panic` in a `TaskBuilder::promise` will drop the promise without resolution.
-We could catch the unwind and convert to a rejection; however, catching panics is not considered best practice.
-Since we do not require catching unwind to prevent unsound unwinding across FFI, it's better to have a course grained control where the `Deferred` rejects when it drops without being settled.

 ## Future Expansion